An Online-Learning Approach to Inverse Optimization: Applications

+We consider three different settings.
+In a first step, we try to retain the free-flow times from the observed paths, \ie we assume the travel times to be constant: $ c_{\text{true}, ta} \coloneqq c_{\text{free}, a} $ for all $ a \in A $ and $ t = 1, \ldots, T $.
 As a second test, we integrate temporary increases in the travel time induced by congestions on the most-frequently used arcs.
 These increases were modelled in the following way: we computed all shortest paths in the network between any two nodes and chose the top 5\% of arcs with the highest number of shortest paths traversing them as bottlenecks.
 For each of these bottlenecks~$a$, we chose the travel time at time step~$ t $ to be

 This means that at one hour of real time, the congestions on all bottleneck arcs~$a$ start to build up and reach the maximal congestion within 30~minutes, staying on maximal congestion for one hour and then ebbing away within 30~minutes.
 Finally, we consider the case of abrupt changes in travel time as they might arise from roads which are suddenly blocked for some reason.
 To this end, we altered the travel times of the same arcs as before, but chose the travel time at time step~$t$ as

 We then used MWU to learn the dynamically changing travel times.